 Besides, there is a rating system, which is an important feature of Uber.
 The rider evaluates the driver and the driver also evaluates the passenger.
 Thus, everyone can check each other’s degree of confidence before accepting a ride.

 Uber’s biggest advantage for users is convenience.
 To begin with, the app is user-friendly and is rarely down.

-Today, practically everyone in urban areas has a cell phone, mostly with internet, so the majority of the population can ask for a car without having to walk even a step from wherever they are.
+Today, practically everyone in urban areas has a cell phone, mostly with the internet, so the majority of the population can ask for a car without having to walk even a step from wherever they are.

 This offers more security to the user.
-In fact, they can also send their ride information in real time to someone else, which also guarantees them more security and peace of mind.
+In fact, they can also send their ride information in real-time to someone else, which also guarantees them more security and peace of mind.